AjNavneet/Multi-Label_classifier_Shipment_Modes_prediction/readme.md

-# Multi-Label Classification for Predicting Shipment Modes
+# Multi-Label Classification for Shipment Mode Prediction

 ## Project Overview
 The transportation industry plays a vital role in the global economy, ensuring the efficient movement of goods.
 However, choosing the right mode of transport for each shipment can be a complex task, with various factors to consider.
 Accurate predictions of the appropriate mode of transport can significantly impact delivery time, costs, and safety.
 This project aims to develop a machine learning model to predict the suitable transport mode for each shipment using different multilabel classification approaches.